What is the CoffeeScribe Model?

 - Understanding Tokens — How tokens work as a unit

-- Billing FAQ — Common subscription and billing questions
+- Billing FAQ — Common questions about buying tokens, receipts, and refunds